oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd04.md

 # Appendix C. Acronyms
 > Editor's Note - TBSL - This section be included in the final iteration prior to submitting for Committee Specification.

+# Appendix D. Examples
+> Editor's Note - TBSL - This section will be populated with examples of json command and responses.
+The intent is to have each example serve multiple purposes (eg one example shows action=allow, command option=start_time, target=....) and then could be referenced with footnotes from several places in spec.
+This original draft was quite long due to all the inline examples and this is hoped to be a reasonable compromise

+Example 1:

+* Some TBSL OpenC2 Command in JSON
+* Some TBSL OpenC2 Response in JSON

+Example 2:

+* TBSL